slang-netlist 0.10.0

 • --no-prop-cuts-across-ports — disable propagation of concat-induced cut points across module port boundaries.
 With this set, port nodes and module-internal assignments stay whole-word at port boundaries and paths through concatenated ports become bit-imprecise; see Bit dependency resolution.

-• --black-box <pattern> — treat instances whose definition name or hierarchical path matches the wildcard pattern (* and ?) as black boxes.
+• --black-box <pattern> — treat instances whose definition name or hierarchical path matches the glob pattern as black boxes (see Glob pattern syntax for the full pattern syntax).
 Black-boxed instances get port nodes and external wiring, but their body is not traversed, so paths terminate at the boundary.
 The option may be repeated to supply multiple patterns.

 Query commands